-In Virginia, memory care is called “special care units” within assisted living residences.
-These communities are specifically for people with Alzheimer’s disease or other dementia, providing personal and healthcare services, 24-hour supervision, social and recreational activities, and anything else in residents’ personal service plans.
-Assistance with activities of daily living (ADLs) and instrumental activities of daily living (IADLs) are required by state regulations.
-The regulatory body overseeing assisted living homes in Virginia is the Department of Social Services.
+In Virginia regulations, memory care is called “special care units” within assisted living residences.
+These communities are specifically for people with Alzheimer’s disease or related dementia, providing personal and healthcare services, 24-hour supervision, social and recreational activities, and anything else in residents’ personal service plans.
+Staff needs to be trained to provide assistance with activities of daily living (ADLs), like eating and bathing, and instrumental activities of daily living (IADLs), like managing money or medications.

-It should be easy to get the information you need for an informed decision about moving your loved one into memory care.
+It should be easy to get the information you need for an informed decision about moving into a memory care residence.
 Anyone considering assisted living in Virginia is entitled to a disclosure statement from the home, with the following information:

 – Ownership structure of the residence